 The power user that took a three-day course under an expert cannot know as much as the expert.
 He then returns and condenses the course to one day, and the company thinks it is saving money, Boomer said.
 The pitfalls of pass-it-on training reveal other problems.
 Some accountants are not natural teachers.
 But even those that are good teachers remain under the pressures of the firm's common work practices.
 "As an industry, we tend to value the chargeable hour.
-Training fellow staffers is not part of the compensation plan," Boomer said.
+Training fellow staffers are not part of the compensation plan," Boomer said.
 "So accountants focus on tasks that are billable and tend toward short cuts when directed to train others."

 Unfortunately, trends in training have not changed for the better.
 In reaction to the recession, companies cut back on training.
 Where training persisted, it was often modified to webinars as a way to cut travel costs.
 Boomer sees value in webinars geared for simple software programs, but their usefulness is limited when dealing with something as technically complex as data mining programs.
 The best firms, Boomer insisted, show a greater commitment to classroom training, and they develop learning ladders – a series of skill sets that are to be mastered over a quantifiable time period.